 Brown some chicken pieces in a frying pan on high heat or rest in the oven for a smoother texture; cook it thoroughly and check for any problems such as oven repairs and other issues.

 Cook the meat not entirely, but brown it externally.
 The lamb can make your Spanish Paella even more flavored.

 Cover the uncooked rice mixture at the bottom of the Spanish paella pot.
 Fill the pieces with browned chicken.

-Fill in a roller and fasten with a toothpick or string: uncooked shellfish and small fish filets.
+Fill a roller with uncooked shellfish and small fish filets and secure with a toothpick or string.
 Use any fish, but ensure that their flesh stays fine.
 For a bit of chicken broth on top (if the broth is warm, the cooking time will reduce).

-Note that for more flavor, you can also add wine.
-Cover the Spanish paella plug and bake at 350 Fahrenheit for about 45 minutes in the oven, ensuring your watch doesn’t burn.
-You can add crude shrimp or molds at this point and cook for five additional minutes uncovered.
+Note that for more flavour, you can also add wine.
+Cover the Spanish paella plug and bake it for about 45 minutes at 350 degrees Fahrenheit, making sure your watch doesn’t get too hot.
+You can add crude shrimp or moulds at this point and cook for five additional minutes uncovered.

 - 1 cup chopped red bell pepper